How we use personal information for our response services

 - Incident reports, fire investigation reports and other associated information may be disclosed to owners/occupiers of an affected property or vehicle, as well as partner agencies, housing associations, solicitors, insurance companies, loss adjusters and any other interested party.
 These are dealt with on a case by basis and only released where a legitimate interest can be proven.

-- We share information with the Home Office via their Incident Recording System for research and statistical purposes.
+- We share information with the Home Office via their Incident Recording System (IRS) for research and statistical purposes.
+A copy of the Home Office IRS privacy notice can be accessed here.